0-Yuuki-0/ANAS/README.md

 * TabNine (this is some cool sorcery stuff)

 ### Markdown
 Want to know how I make this cool document?
-I written it in a markup language called Mardown (yeah I know ironically).
+I written it in a markup language called Markdown (yeah I know ironically).
 You can find more information about it here:
 > [Markdown](https://www.markdownguide.org/)

 If you decide to pick up this cool documentation language and want to help with documenting, you can also download this following extensions in VSCode: